cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 3. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.

     ```shell
-    cd <repo directory on the machine>/000-cbdb-sandbox
+    cd bootcamp/000-cbdb-sandbox
     chmod +x ./run.sh
     ./run.sh
     ```

+> [!NOTE]
-    > Note: The `run.sh` script will have Cloudberry Database installed on CentOS 7.x.
+> The `run.sh` script will have Cloudberry Database installed on CentOS 7.x.
 To use CentOS 8, run the `run_centos8.sh` script instead.

 After the script finishes without error, the Cloudberry Database is installed successfully.
 You can now connect to the database and get ready to perform some simple operations on it.